Back to National Guide

 Shower leak repairs involving membrane work require a registered building practitioner.
 In WA, waterproofing falls under general builder registration through Building and Energy (DMIRS).
 Verify registration on the Building and Energy licence search.

-• Flood test results before agreeing to a full strip-out
+• Flood test offered before committing to a full strip-out

 How We Calculate